 In 2010 he was a programming consultant for Southbank Centre on their Festival Brazil, and collaborated with Jude Kelly to create four seminars/lectures about aspects of Brazilian cultural and social policy; in 2012 he was Executive Producer of Rio Occupation London, a major project within the London 2012 Festival; in April 2013 he co-curated the Olympic and Paralympic Cultural Forum and Arte sem Limites, a festival celebrating UK disability arts from the Unlimited commissions programme, in Rio as part of British Council’s Transform programme.
 In 2014-15 he assisted Simon McBurney with research visits to make connections with Brazilian indigenous communities and artists including Takumã Kuikuro, as part of the development of Complicite’s acclaimed The Encounter.

-Paul’s current research includes completing a monograph funded by a Leverhulme Major Research Fellowship award from 2014-16, and AHRC projects Relative Values, a comparative evaluation of four local arts organisations whose work seeks to engage with their territory to produce social capital and positive social impacts; The Currency of Cultural Exchange – a follow-on from The Art of Cultural Exchange, a 2 year research project under the AHRC Translating Cultures highlight and in partnership with British Council Brazil as part of Transform; Social Change through Creativity Phase 3, an AHRC-funded follow-on from 2015-16’s CreativeLab project; Dialogues on Public Security with Dr Eliana Sousa Silva (UFRJ), a British Academy funded Newton Advanced Fellowship; and with Prof Cathy McIlwaine (QMUL), Healthy, Secure and Gender Just Cities: Transnational perspectives on Violence against Women and Girls in Rio and London, funded by ESRC.
+Paul was the recipient of a Leverhulme Major Research Fellowship award from 2014-16, and has recently completed AHRC projects Relative Values, a comparative evaluation of four local arts organisations whose work seeks to engage with their territory to produce social capital and positive social impacts; The Currency of Cultural Exchange – a follow-on from The Art of Cultural Exchange, a 2 year research project under the AHRC Translating Cultures highlight and in partnership with British Council Brazil as part of Transform; Social Change through Creativity Phase 3, an AHRC-funded follow-on from 2015-16’s CreativeLab project; Dialogues on Public Security with Dr Eliana Sousa Silva (UFRJ), a British Academy funded Newton Advanced Fellowship; and with Prof Cathy McIlwaine (QMUL), Healthy, Secure and Gender Just Cities: Transnational perspectives on Violence against Women and Girls in Rio and London, funded by ESRC.

 You can watch a 10-minute lecture by Paul on the topic of popular culture in Brazil as a Utopian enterprise on the Stanford University channel, here.